iMyFone Fixppo Review: Worth Paying for iOS Recovery?

 Can I use Fixppo on Mac and Windows?

 Yes, iMyFone ships native builds for macOS 10.13 and later plus Windows 10 and 11.
-We ran the macOS version on Sonoma 14.5 and it required allowing the app in Privacy & Security settings on first launch, which is standard for unsigned helper utilities.
+The macOS version asks you to allow the app in Privacy & Security settings on first launch, which is standard for helper utilities that need device access.

 How does Fixppo compare to a free Finder restore?

 For most boot loops, Finder will finish the same job for free, given time and a working USB cable.
 Fixppo’s advantage shows up when Finder errors during firmware verify, or when you need DFU mode but can’t get the button timing right.
-On our XR test, Finder failed twice; Fixppo finished cleanly.
+In a firmware-verify failure where Finder keeps erroring out, Fixppo can finish the flow.
 If Finder works the first time, you don’t need to pay.

 What does the free version of iMyFone Fixppo do?